Monitoring Aria Automation image based backups for proper quiesced state

 }

-If the command does not return a configuration then here is a link to Documentation to configure: Configure log forwarding to Log Insight
+If the command does not return a configuration then here is a link to the Documentation to configure: Configure log forwarding to Log Insight

-Currently the getvRALogsFromLi.py script has a section in the main function where the credentials and parameters are passed in.
+Currently, the getvRALogsFromLi.py script has a section in the main function where the credentials and parameters are passed in.
 Examples of the values that need to be replaced are below.
 I have not yet turned this into a command line script, and was not sure where this script would be executed.
 This script uses a python request module to talk to Aria Log Insight to extract logs for a given vranode and a date range.
 Was not able to find a way to extract the data without authentication so you will need to assign a user permissions to authenticate with Log Insight most likely using vIDM as the provider.

 args = {